5. Acid hydrolases

 Multivesicular bodies were first described according to their morphological features (Figure 3).
 They are rounded organelles with a membrane enclosing a variable number of inner vesicles (from two to dozens).
 Typically, multivesicular bodies are 250 to 1000 nm in diameter.
 They can occasionally show some tubular structures, and are moved through the cytoplasm by means of microtubules.
 The inner vesicles (30 to 60 nm in diameter) are formed after small invaginations of the multivesicular body membrane.
 In this way, it is possible to degrade membrane proteins and lipids, and also small cytosolic portions incorporated inside each vesicle.
 The multivesicular body content may be degraded in lysosomes or released to the extracellular space by fusion with the plasma membrane.
 The fusion of multivesicular bodies with the plasma membrane releases the inner vesicles to the intercellular space, and the vesicles are then renamed as exosomes.
 There is still another possibility in the synapses of the nerve tissue, where vesicles from multivesicular bodies may fuse with the plasma membrane.
 This mechanism is referred as back-fusion, and multivesicular bodies may work as a transient storage for certain molecules.
 It may explain why this organelle is frequently observed in synaptic terminals, but it is rare in the post-synaptic elements.

-Acid hydrolases are synthesized and packaged in vesicles in the endoplasmic reticulum and, after being transiently part of the cis domain of the Golgi apparatus, are then moved to the TGN.
-In the Golgi apparatus, a phosphate group is added to one mannose of the hydrolases, and later, in the TGN, hydrolases are segregated from other TGN molecules by a membrane receptor that recognizes the mannose-6-phosphate moiety.
-Receptor-hydrolase complexes are then gathered in membrane areas enriched in clathrin.
-Clathrin and other proteins form vesicles that enclose the receptor-hydrolase complexes are formed.
-These vesicles are targeted to multivesicular bodies/late endosomes, and fuse with them.
-The acidic pH inside these organelles, compared with that of the TGN, triggers the release of hydrolases from their receptors.
+Acid hydrolases are synthesized and included in vesicles in the endoplasmic reticulum.
+After being transiently part of the cis domain of the Golgi apparatus, these enzymes are then moved to the TGN.
+In the Golgi apparatus, a phosphate group is added to one mannose of the hydrolases.
+Acid hydrolases are then segregated from other TGN molecules by a transmembrane receptor that recognizes their mannose-6-phosphate moiety.
+Receptor-hydrolase complexes are then gathered in membrane areas enriched in clathrin, where vesicles enclosing the receptor-hydrolase complexes are formed.
+These vesicles are targeted to multivesicular bodies/late endosomes, and fused with them.
+The acidic pH inside these organelles, compared with that of the TGN, makes possible the release of hydrolases from their receptors.
 The phosphate group of the hydrolases is removed and the receptors are packaged again in vesicles going back to the Golgi apparatus.
 Meanwhile, hydrolases continue their way toward lysosomes.